Do Go On - 448 - The Curse of the Lottery Winner

 Your turn.

-And that was the prize.
+That was the prize.

 Yep.

-Now Ali owns the Kentucky Derby.
+Now, Ellie owns the Kentucky Derby

-And what, you're going to tell me that's not worth anything?
+And what, you're going to tell me

 Yeah, that's winning.